icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-establishment.md

 The icerpc connection establishment is the same for a client creating a connection and for a server accepting a connection, except for the very first step:

-1. (client only) Establish a QUIC connection to the server.
+1. (client only) Establish a multiplexed connection to the server.

-    (server only) Accept a QUIC connection from a client.
+    (server only) Accept a multiplexed connection from a client.

 2. Open a unidirectional stream to the peer: the outbound control stream.